BAndresen/instructor_assistant/README.md

 # Getting Started

 ### Set Information
-Use the `Set Student` `Set Instructor` and `Set Date/Dive` buttons to confirm selections proir to pressing the `Generate PDF` button.
+Use the `Set Student` `Set Instructor` and `Set Date/Dive` buttons to confirm selections prior to pressing the `Generate PDF` button.
 The "Set" function will replace the stock text field with the desired text information in red.
 The red text is an indication to the user what information will be added to the Student Record File and where.
 To leave any field blank use the toggle button to turn the off desired section prior to using the Set function.

 <br>
 <div align="center">